-March 16, 2018 | FILED UNDER: Easter
+DIY Marble Easter Eggs with Nail PolishMarch 16, 2018 | FILED UNDER: Easter

-.
+Have you ever tried marbling?
+It is so much fun!
+I love how these marble Easter eggs turned out.
+Hazel and I decided to give it a try the other day using just nail polish, water, and a dozen ceramic eggs.
 The ceramic picks up the marbling colors beautifully.
 The best part – unlike real eggs, you can display these beauties year after year!
 They are so pretty arranged on a tray as a table centerpiece.
-While they look fancy to make, the technique couldn’t be easier.
+While they look fancy to make, the technique for dying eggs with nail polish couldn’t be easier.
 Read on to see this fun alternative to dying Easter Eggs.
 Hazel and I give it a big thumbs up!

 I have always been a fan of decorating faux eggs instead of real eggs since they last forever.
 Typically I have used paper mache eggs – check out some of Easter egg decorating ideas using paper mache eggs.
 This time I tried a dozen of these ceramic eggs from Oriental Trading.
 They look exactly like real eggs – no boiling required!

-Supplies for Marbled Ceramic Easter Eggs
+Supplies for Marble Easter Eggs

-How to Make Marbled Ceramic Easter Eggs
+How to Color Easter Eggs with Nail Polish

 Step 1.
 Fill the aluminum pan with water.
 You want to use a pan that is a couple inches thick.

 Step 2.
 Begin drizzling nail polish on top, adding one color at a time.
 You may want to try using all three colors of nail polish together or just one or two colors at a time.
 No need to use expensive nail polish for this.
-We found ours at the Dollar Tree
+We found ours at the Dollar Tree!

 Step 3.
 Use a toothpick or bamboo skewer to carefully swirl some of the color together.